-Flow Control in Modern JS: Callbacks to Promises to Async/Await — SitePoint
+Flow Control in JavaScript: Callbacks, Promises, async/await

 Fortunately,

-await delivers clarity.
+async/await delivers clarity.
 Code looks synchronous, but it can’t monopolize the single processing thread.
-It will change the way you write JavaScript and could even make you appreciate Promises — if you didn’t before!
+It will change the way you write JavaScript and could even make you appreciate promises — if you didn’t before!